RGGH/postgresql-python-docker/README.md

 This is a ready made framework to begin a Python & SQL project

-Uses .sql and .yml to create database, table, add dummy data
+Uses .sql and .yml to create a database, create tables, add dummy data

 ---